-New College of Florida is consistently named a top producer of Fulbright scholars with one of the highest numbers of annual Fulbright awards per capita among all colleges and universities.
+New College of Florida continues to be named a top producer of Fulbright scholars.
+We have one of the highest numbers of annual Fulbright awards per capita among all colleges and universities.
+NCF students achieve success!

 New College of Florida is consistently named a top producer of Fulbright scholars with one of the highest numbers of annual Fulbright awards per capita among all colleges and universities.
 In fact, more than 70 students have traveled to 33 countries on six continents since our founding in 1960, with more than 33 grants in the last five years.